Create SMART AP goals to stay 100% compliant & audit-ready with this free checklist

 4. Reduce processing costs

 Cost efficiency is a vital AP goal.
-Organizations can achieve significant savings by streamlining workflows and reducing reliance on manual labor or paper-based processes.
+Organizations can achieve significant savings by Streamlining AP Workflows and reducing reliance on manual labor or paper-based processes.
 A goal such as reducing processing costs by 10% annually can directly impact profitability.

 5. Enhance cash flow management